On an Information and Control Architecture for Future Electric Energy Systems: Introduction

-This paper presents the grid architecture as a collection of control loops among key entities in the power grids.
-As is shown in Figure \ref{fig:overview}, the entities in the grid include independent system operators (ISOs), fuel (gas) suppliers, generation companies (GENCOs) or virtual power plants (VPPs), aggregators, distribution companies (DISCOs), transmission companies (TRANCOs), transportation components, i.e., electric vehicles (EVs) and EV charging stations (EVCSs), and electricity end users, i.e., customers.
+This paper presents the grid architecture comprised of the collection of control loops among key entities in the power grids.
+As is shown in Figure \ref{fig:overview}, the entities in the grid include {{Independent System Operators}} (ISOs), Gas/Fuel suppliers, {{Generation companies}} (GENCOs) or {{Virtual power plants}} (VPPs), aggregators, {{Distribution companies}} (DISCOs), {{Transmission companies}} (TRANCOs), transportation components, i.e., {{Electric Vehicles}} (EVs) and {{Electric Vehicle charging stations}} (EVCSs), and electricity end users, i.e., customers.
 The interactions among different entities are identified in Figure \ref{fig:overview} where the existing control loops are indicated by solid arrows, while the new control loops to incorporate increased renewables are indicated by dashed arrows.
 The latter represent research opportunities for the future grid, which are elaborated on in Section IV.